Free and Low Fee Robo-Advisors Still Need to Make Money

 Robo-advisors typically charge some sort of asset management fee, even if that fee is very low.
 The fee is charged as a percentage of the amount invested or assets under management (AUM) Robo-advisors typically have very low costs associated with their maintenance.
 Combine this with the fact that they have billions of dollars under management.
 So, even if they all charged 0.15% they would still make a good deal of money.

 There is one fee you want to look out for, though: the fund’s management expense ratio.
 This is a fee that is not paid to the robo-advisor itself, but instead goes to the fund company.
+This fee is one of the ways that financial firms make money.

 How Do Robo-Advisors Make Money if They Don’t Sell Your Data?
-They Sell Products
+They Sell Products and Services

 That’s right—robo-advisors can still make money while keeping your data safe!

 The good news is that most robo-advisors don’t need to sell your personal information to third parties in order to make money.
-WiseBanyan even explicitly states on their website that they do not sell information or get kickbacks for promoting other financial services.

 Additional Services Robo-Advisors May Charge For

-Although the a la carte features WiseBanyan offers are usually package deals, some robo-advisors may make money through smaller service fees.
+Some robo-advisors may make money through smaller service fees.
 Examples of this might be termination fees, or charges for expedited deposits, wire transfers, or other transfer fees.
 While not be overly expensive, additional fees overall go to helping provide affordable asset management.

 How Do Robo-Advisors Make Money if They’re Part of a Larger Company?
 They Leverage Their Resources